thejud/text-processing-cookbook/source/grouping-data.md

 `{print > $1}`, which prints the line into a file named in the first column.

-Here's a more concrete example, using this techinque in conjuction with a program called `average` that, not surprisingly, computes the average of its inputs.
+Here's a more concrete example, using this technique in conjunction with a program called `average` that, not surprisingly, computes the average of its inputs.
 The input is a request rate, and the date portion of a timestamp extracted from a log file:

 The input date: